agenosov/sdn_sandbox/ryu_faucet/ryu_indepth_part1.md

 ### Events processing <a name="events-processing"/>

-* One source of events for RYU apps is *OpenFlow controller* - it transforms messages received from switches into events
+* One source of events for RYU apps is *OpenFlow controller* - it transforms messages received from switches into events.

+* An event in Ryu has at least these attributes:

+    1. _message_ - OPF message which corresponds to this event
+    2. _datapath_ - instance of Datapath class, corresponds to the connected switch

 * Differences between the *set_ev_cls* and *set_ev_handler* decorators: